-To buy, sell, or convert a digital currency on CoinJar Exchange, you must place an order.
-Unlike currency exchange within CoinJar, trades on CoinJar Exchange are made with other CoinJar Exchange users, and so the current price of the digital currencies on offer is determined by how much other users are willing to trade for.
+To buy, sell, or convert a cryptocurrency on CoinJar Exchange, you must place an order.
+The current price of the cryptocurrencies on offer is determined by other orders in the open order book.

 How to trade